Cavell1234/bedrock-wiki/docs/concepts/pack-settings.md

 Behavior pack settings are configured per-world and can be changed by the world or server owner.

 Behavior packs can access pack settings through the Script API's world.getPackSettings() API.
-This functionality is currently in beta.